On 3-generated 6-transposition groups: Proof of the main theorem

-Observing the diagrams for $\langle x^G \rangle $, we discovered that for even values of $|xy^z|$ and $|xz^{yz}|$ they look like Coxeter diagrams for 3-transposition groups, a property which may allow us to determine the structure of our 6-transposition groups.
+We have that for even values of $|xy^z|$ and $|xz^{yz}|$ the relations between generators of $\langle x^G \rangle $, resemble those of 3-transposition groups, a property which will allow us to determine the structure of our 6-transposition groups.

 We will now proceed with the case-by-case analysis for values of $|xy^z|$ and $|xz^{yz}|$.